 Environmental triggers concurrently act on airway afferent nerves (which both release their own peptide mediators and stimulate reflex release of the bronchoconstrictor acetylcholine) and airway epithelial cells to initiate responses in multiple cell types that contribute to the mucous metaplasia and airway smooth muscle bronchoconstriction that characterize asthma.

 Asthma is genetically heterogeneous.
 A few common alleles are associated with disease risk at all ages.
 Implicated genes suggest a role for communication of epithelial damage to the adaptive immune system and activation of airway inflammation.
 Asthma runs strongly in families, and its heritability has been estimated as 60%.
 Genetic studies offer a structured means of understanding the causes of asthma as well as identifying targets that can be used to treat the syndrome.
 Recent genome-wide association studies begun to shed light on both common and distinct pathways that contribute to asthma and allergic diseases.
 Associations with variation in genes encoding the epithelial cell-derived cytokines, interleukin-33 (IL-33) and thymic stromal lymphopoietin (TSLP), and the IL1RL1 gene encoding the IL-33 receptor, ST2, highlight the central roles for innate immune response pathways that promote the activation and differentiation of T-helper 2 (Th2) cells in the pathogenesis of both asthma and allergic diseases.
+The factor of atopy, or the genetic tendency for development of the condition, remains the strongest predisposing factor for the development of asthma.
 These and other genetic findings expanding our understanding of the common and unique biological pathways that are dysregulated in these related conditions and eventually will be helpful in design of new therapies and prevention modalities.